By Barb Dexter, McKinney-Vento Liaison, Anchorage School District, Anchorage, Alaska

 - Credit-By-Choice: Taking the final exam and scoring 80% and above for course credit

-- Partial Credit: Completing credit that had not been granted because student left before end of semester and didn’t attend school to complete the semester elsewhere.
+- Partial Credit: Completing credit that had not been granted because student left before the end of the semester and didn’t attend school to complete the semester elsewhere.

 - Online Classes: Taken independently of the school semester.